 Making Work and Life Compatible

 The WorkLife Office was established in August of 2015.
-At the time, the unit absorbed the Family Resource Center and the Women’s Resource Center, continuing the work that had been done for more than 20 years to support MSU’s faculty, academic staff, and staff in connecting and navigating multiple roles throughout workplace, career, and life transitions.
+At the time, the unit absorbed the Family Resource Center (employee facing) and the Women’s Resource Center, continuing the work that had been done for more than 20 years to support MSU’s faculty, academic staff, and staff in connecting and navigating multiple roles throughout workplace, career, family, and life transitions.

 The WorkLife Office partners with the community to create an inclusive, responsive work environment where all faculty and staff are respected and supported toward well-being in their work and personal lives.
-Reflecting MSU’s values of equality, inclusiveness, and connectivity, the WorkLife Office strives for excellence, equity, and synergy.
-The team within the office serves faculty, academic staff, and staff in a wide array of areas that fall into one of these five categories:
+Reflecting MSU’s values of equity, inclusiveness, and connectivity, the WorkLife Office strives for excellence, equity, and synergy.
+The team within the office serves faculty, academic staff, and support staff in a wide array of areas that fall into one of these five categories:

 - Career: Career refers to the span of one’s working years from first full-time position, to new hire with MSU, through career transitions, educational experiences, training, promotion, retirement, and transitioning into life after retirement.

 - Workplace: Workplace is the environment in which work is done.
 It refers not only to the physical space, but also the culture of the environment and the mental well-being of those within the work group and ultimately the larger campus community.

 - Community: Community includes those working at MSU, as well as those who provide or receive resources from MSU and partner with MSU to achieve common goals.
 Community also refers to groups within the university that connect for a variety of reasons from interest, background, and common goals.
 This service focuses on connecting people to both campus and the surrounding community.